Therapy dog: Certification

-Therapy dogs are usually not assistance or service dogs, but can be one or both with some organizations.

 Many organizations provide evaluation and registration for therapy dogs.
 Typical tests might ensure that a dog can handle sudden loud or strange noises; can walk on assorted unfamiliar surfaces comfortably; are not frightened by people with canes, wheelchairs, or unusual styles of walking or moving; get along well with children and the elderly; and so on.
 Institutions may invite, limit, or prohibit access by therapy dogs.
 If allowed, many institutions have requirements for therapy dogs.
 United States–based Therapy Dogs International (TDI) bans the use of service dogs in their therapy dog program.
 Service dogs perform tasks for persons with disabilities and have a legal right to accompany their owners in most areas.

 In Canada, St John Ambulance provides therapy dog certification.
 In the UK, Pets As Therapy (PAT) provides visiting dogs and cats to establishments where pets are otherwise not available.
 Also in the UK, Therapy Dogs Nationwide (TDN) and Canine Concern CIO provide visiting dogs to establishments.